 Okemos Chapter 7 Bankruptcy Attorney

 Life can change quickly.
 Sometimes, it means you can no longer pay your bills.
 If you have reached a point where your expenses are no longer reasonably able to be covered by your income, it may be time to consider bankruptcy.
-Chapter 7 bankruptcy allows most or all of your debt to be totally discharged so that you are no longer subject to creditors.
+Chapter 7 bankruptcy in Michigan allows most or all of your debt to be totally discharged so that you are no longer subject to creditors.
 At White Law PLLC, our Okemos Chapter 7 bankruptcy attorney can walk you through the process.

 - Eliminate Medical debt

 - Stop Credit Card Debt & Harassment

 - Stop Garnishment

 - Protect Your Home & Car

 Michigan Chapter 7 bankruptcy is the most comprehensive debt forgiveness option.
 Once you are approved to file, all your unsecured debts—credit card balances, auto loans, mortgage payments, etc.—are forgiven and cleared from your name.

 - Have the means to pay back your debts

 - Filed for bankruptcy within the past eight years